 How it works

-When you send an email campaign to your audience, we'll generate a live report based on the activity of your subscribed contacts.
+After you send your email campaign with the new or classic email builder, we'll provide a live report based on your contacts' activity that includes information from the Content Optimizer.
 You can see information granularly like click tracking and performance, e-commerce tracking for connected online stores, bounces, unsubscribes, and more.

-To view the Content Optimizer for an email campaign, follow these steps.
+To view the Content Optimizer report for an email campaign, follow these steps.

 - Click Reports.